-In the countries where AkzoNobel is operating, we are contributing to society in several ways.
-We pay to suppliers, employees, capital providers and governments.
+In the countries where AkzoNobel is operating, the company is contributing to society in several ways.
+The company pays to suppliers, employees, capital providers and governments.
 AkzoNobel can only operate in countries if certain conditions are fulfilled.
-For example, educated people are needed to run and manage our operations, and a logistical infrastructure is needed in order to transport our goods.
-By paying to governments, we contribute to the general funds out of which these conditions can be financed.
+For example, educated people are needed to run and manage our operations, and a logistical infrastructure is needed to transport goods.
+By paying to governments, AkzoNobel contributes to the general funds out of which these conditions can be financed.